Significant projects aided or provided by

 With an ancient building you never know what may happen next, so we always like to have a contingency fund to allow urgent work - within our charitable remit - to be done.

-This recently occurred when the extent of repairs needed to the roof of the North Transept became evident.
+This occurred when the extent of repairs needed to the roof of the North Transept became evident.

-Our Chairman Ron Presley OBE is seen with the Vicar, who received a cheque for £800 towards this urgent work.
+Our late Chairman Ron Presley OBE is seen with the Vicar, who received a cheque for £800 towards this urgent work.

 (edited from text and photo as provided to the Leatherhead Advertiser)